NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 title: "Technical Interview Preparation Kit"
 draft: false
 showToc: true
-description: I used to have some cheat sheets around to prepare myself for any incoming technical interview, then I thought it would be a better idea to gather them here for a quicker access.
+description: I used to have some cheat sheets around to prepare myself for any incoming technical interview, then I thought it would be a better idea to gather them here for quicker access.
 date: 2021-06-13
 slug: technical-interview-preparation-kit
 ---
-_Updated on Nov 1st, 2022_
+_Updated on Sep 7th, 2023_

 # Introduction
-I used to have some cheat sheets around to prepare myself for any incoming technical interviews, then I thought it would be a better idea to gather them here for a quicker access.
+I used to have some cheat sheets around to prepare myself for any incoming technical interviews, so I thought it would be a better idea to gather them here for quicker access.
 It could help someone else to prepare quickly as well :)

-***Important Notes:***
-> - ***This work is an in-progress work, I will keep updating this guide as I find new relevant materials***.
-> - The order might not be so relevant.
+>The order might not be so relevant.
 Pick and choose what you need to review.

 ---

-# Long Term Preparation Kit
+# Long-Term Preparation Kit

 If I can afford only one book to prepare for my technical interviews, I will definitely buy the [Cracking the Coding Interview](https://www.crackingthecodinginterview.com) book by Gayle McDowell, 6th edition.
 That's it, good luck!